GWR Dean experimental locomotives: No. 1490

 In 1898, after Churchward had become Dean's assistant, a solitary 4-4-0PT was built at Swindon (Lot no. 114, works no. 1702), and was the first GWR locomotive with pannier tanks.
 It had 4 ft 7+1/2 in driving wheels, and was intended as the prototype of a new class for working over the Metropolitan Railway, but was both unstable and too heavy.
 After a few years spent shunting, it was sold in 1907 by the GWR to the Ebbw Vale Steel, Iron & Coal Co.
 In 1908 it came into the possession of the Brecon and Merthyr Tydfil Junction Railway, which numbered it 35, but sold it again in 1916 to the Cramlington Colliery Co.
 It was eventually scrapped in 1929.

 No. 1833

 This was originally an 0-6-0T built in November 1882.
-It used the cylinders and Joy valve gear that had been intended for the second 4-2-4T (see no. 9) that had been cancelled, and was given the same same works number (845) although a new order was raised (Swindon Lot 58).
+It used the cylinders and Joy valve gear that had been intended for the second 4-2-4T (see no. 9) that had been cancelled, and was given the same works number (845) although a new order was raised (Swindon Lot 58).
 No. 1833 worked as a tank locomotive for less than two years: it was found that the amount of water in the tanks affected the working of the valve gear, and so in August 1884 it was taken out of service, altered to a tender locomotive, and returned to traffic in October 1884.
 In this form it worked until March 1906, when it was scrapped.